 When it comes to author marketing and building a brand, ensuring that your fans and followers have ways to connect with you on a more personal level is as powerful as speaking about your genre and topic.

-How to Use My Content Ideas
+How to Use Unique Content Ideas for Authors

 I’ve also included a few content ideas and angles to help spark your creativity!